Clone the Meltano repo git clone firstname.lastname@example.org:meltano/meltano.git # Change directory into the Meltano project cd meltano # Optional, but it's best to have the latest pip pip install --upgrade pip # Optional, but it's best to have the latest setuptools pip install --upgrade setuptoo

 # activate your virtualenv $ source ./venv/bin/activate # pip install all the development dependencies $ pip install '.[dev]'

-# create and checkout release-next branch that's based off master branch $ git checkout -b release-next origin/master # view changelog (verify changes made match changes logged) $ changelog view # after changelog validation, build the release $ make release # validate that the tag auto increments based on semver $ git push --tags # update meltano repo with release-next branch $ git push origin release-next
+# if you've released before, you may need to delete the last local release branch you created $ git branch -D release-next # create and checkout release-next branch that's based off master branch $ git checkout -b release-next origin/master # view changelog (verify changes made match changes logged) $ changelog view # after changelog validation, build the release $ make release # validate that the tag auto increments based on semver $ git push --tags # update meltano repo with release-next branch $ git push origin release-next

 masterand make sure to check